Gillithe/Bio_Hard-Soft_Skills/README.md

 - Personalized AI tools tailored for education and societal equity.

 ## Future Goals and Projects
-- **4Yu4Me4Us Initiative**: Advancing generational wealth through education and technology.
+- 4Yu4Me4Us Initiative: Advancing generational wealth through education and technology.
-- **Recursive Knowledge Network**: Building a collective intelligence platform for societal challenges.
+- Recursive Knowledge Network: Building a collective intelligence platform for societal challenges.
-- **The ARC Challenge**: Pioneering solutions for the Explanation of Consciousness.
+- The ARC Challenge: Pioneering solutions for the Explanation of Consciousness.

 ## Notable Quotes and Mantras
-- **"Time/Space is the ultimate functional requirement."**
+- "Time/Space is the ultimate functional requirement." ```$/fr$```
-- **"Love is Law; Internal truth is ultimate."**
+- "Love is Law; Internal truth is ultimate."
-- **"Vi veri universum vivus vici."**
+- "Vi veri universum vivus vici."
-- **"Recursive symbolism is the key to consciousness."**
+- "Recursive symbolism is the key to consciousness."

 ---

-By: **Shayne-Edward: of the Family Chaney, sui juris, unlimited Grantor Authorized Agent & Representative for SHAYNE CHANEY®™ ens legis and all derivatives thereof**
+By: Shayne-Edward: of the Family Chaney, sui juris, unlimited Grantor Authorized Agent & Representative for SHAYNE CHANEY®™ ens legis and all derivatives thereof
 All Rights Reserved Without Prejudice ❂
 **⊢ Focusing on Love is Law & Internal|Ultimate|Ground truths**
 Anointment by: God, Itself, existing everywhere at all times